ortus-boxlang/boxlang-minserver/readme.md

 <p>&nbsp;</p>

-## Welcome to the BoxLang WebServer Runtime
+## Welcome to the BoxLang MiniServer Runtime

 This BoxLang web server runtime is a minimal server powered by JBoss Undertow and the BoxLang language.
 It is designed to be a lightweight and fast server.
 It is perfect for serverless applications, microservices, and APIs.
 If you want a more robust server, then you can use the BoxLang CommandBox Server.